 When Do I Plant Bok Choy?

 Bok choy is a cool weather, cabbage-like vegetable that is grown for both its thick, crunchy white leaf ribs and its tender, green leaves.
-Because it thrives in cooler temperatures, the answer to “when to plant bok choy” is either in the spring or fall.
+Since it thrives in cooler temperatures, the answer to “when to plant bok choy,” is either in the spring or fall.
 This allows you to extend your fresh supply of greens throughout much of the year.

 Spring Bok Choy Planting Time

 Since bok choy tends to bolt once the warmer temps of summer arrive, plant it early in the spring, close to the date of your region’s last frost.
 You can either sow seeds directly or transplant seedlings.

 Bok choy can be grown in the garden or in containers.
 For succession spring bok choy planting, plant a few seeds each week through April.
 That way, the bok choy won’t mature all at once and you will have a continuous supply to harvest.